andrew-tam-000/direction-detection/README.md

 # direction-detection
-Detect whether or not a "stream's" value is increasing or decreasing.
+Detect whether or not a 'stream\'s' value is increasing or decreasing.

 ## Usage